 There are several different types of techniques used by surgeons in hip replacement surgery.
 A majority of them are performed “from the back,” also called the posterior approach.
 Some surgeons access the hip joint using one of two side approaches referred as lateral and anterolateral.
 These surgical methods access the hip joint by cutting through the middle of large muscles which can potentially cause increased pain, prolonged recovery, and impaired stability.

 The anterior approach is considered a minimally invasive method and as a result, offers advantages typically associated with less invasive techniques.
-Few surgeons have the skill and expertise required for the anterior approach and Dr. Daniel C. Allison is one of a handful of orthopedic surgeons using this hip replacement method.
+Few surgeons have the skill and expertise required for the anterior approach and Dr. Daniel C. Allison at his practice in Los Angeles is one of a handful of orthopedic surgeons using this hip replacement method.
 Along with performing the technically sophisticated procedure, Dr. Allison is also the designer of a one-of-a-kind patented anterior hip retractor system, has designed a femoral stem for minimally-invasive hip replacement, and is the author of three book chapters on the only definitive text on the anterior approach to hip replacement.
 It is Dr. Allison’s goal to help all surgeons to perform the anterior approach method of hip replacement.
 Call 310.600.7176 to learn more today.Contact An Orthopedic Surgeon

 Less Invasive Method